 Above: A wood-burning stove provides heat for the small cottage.

-Above: Below the treated frame pine opening, a lower opening is lined with the treated pine and becomes a bookshelf.
+Above: Below the pine opening, a lower opening is lined with pine and serves as a bookshelf.

 Above: The treated pine becomes an accent in the bathroom.